FDA could authorize a Covid-19 vaccine for kids by this week. Here's the most important thing to do while we wait, CDC director says - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Nadia Kounang, Naomi Thomas, Jen Christensen, Virginia Langmaid and Deidre McPhillips contributed to this report.
+CNN’s Nadia Kounang, Naomi Thomas, Jen Christensen, Virginia Langmaid, Jamie Gumbrecht and Deidre McPhillips contributed to this report.

 Comments